HaffCaff/adventofcode2023/day1/solution.md

     - if len(line) == 1: Since we have 1 digit, it was just add another char of same digit. i.e. 1 => 11
     - else: Add to running total

 Output the total and BOOM!
-WE got our answer :D!
+WE got our answer :D... for part 1

+Part required us to actually parse the whole string for potential words as well, which would then represent different starting or ending numbers.
+Here I decided to refactor my code into functions to make a bit easier to read and organize.

 If I was to rewrite this in another language, I would try it with Go.